Eva Mendes shares message to Ryan Gosling after Oscars performance

 At the time, many fans commented below the photo asking Mendes if they planned on walking the red carpet together.
 The last time the pair walked the red carpet was in 2012.
 At the time, Mendes replied: “What a cool comment, thank you.
 But we don’t do those things together.”

-“I’m Just Ken”, which Gosling performed onstage to amusement from the audience and viewers, was written by hitmakers Mark Ronson and Andrew Wyatt.
+“I’m Just Ken”, which Gosling performed onstage to the amusement of the theatre audience and viewers at home, was written by hitmakers Mark Ronson and Andrew Wyatt.
 In an interview with Variety last month, Gosling said that before he found out he’d be performing, he was excited to embrace his inner theatre nerd.

 His Barbie co-star America Ferrera was also nominated for Best Actress in a Supporting Role for her performance as Gloria.
 When his co-star Margot Robbie and director Gerwig weren’t nominated at the awards ceremony, the La La Land star made headlines for his statement.